g-rpqs/rlc-index/README.md

 # RLC Index
 This repository provides the RLC index, a reachability index for processing graph queries with a concatenation of edge labels under the Kleene operator.

+For the technical details about the RLC index, please refer to our technical report: https://arxiv.org/abs/2203.08606

 #### Organization